 A pair of lovers, Pureblood and Human.

-The smaller of the two, the Human lay curled up beneath the soft sheets, his partner’s chest pressed against his back.
-As the Pureblood slumbered, his heavy yet comforting arm lay draped over his partner’s shoulder.
-Together, there was a sense of peace and tranquility.
-Which one would soon purposely disrupt.
+The smaller of the two, the Human lay curled up beneath the soft sheets, his partner's chest pressed against his back.
+As the Pureblood slumbered, his heavy yet comforting arm lay draped over his companion's shoulder.
+Together, there was a sense of peace and tranquility, a sense that one would soon purposely disrupt.

-Whilst the Imperial world still found itself in the throes of early morning, the Human awoke, carefully opening his golden eyes.
+Whilst the Imperial city still found itself in the throes of early morning, the Human awoke, carefully opening his golden eyes.
 Feeling the weight of his companion pressing against his body, he would have been content to stay there the rest of the day.
-But there were matters that needed attending.
+But there were matters that needed tending.

 Carefully shifting beneath the covers, the Human moved in tiny increments, taking special care not to wake his partner.
-With a mixture of dexterity and grace, the Human slinked out from under his companion’s arm, gently placing the Pureblood’s red hand on his pillow.
-Lifting himself out of the bed with nary a vibration, the Human turned to see the Pureblood had still not yet awoken.
+With a mixture of dexterity and grace, the Human slinked out from under his companion's arm, gently placing the Pureblood's red hand on his pillow.
+Lifting himself out of the bed with nary a vibration, the Human turned to see his partner had still not yet awoken.

-With a smile upon his lips, the Human crept toward the unlit room’s exit.
-Stepping into the hallways beyond, the man breathed a sigh of relief.
-Clad in nothing but his boxers, he carefully navigated the darkened halls of his home.
+With a smile upon his lips, the upright man crept toward the unlit room's exit, breathing a sigh of relief as he stepped into the hallways beyond.
+Clad in nothing but his boxers, the Human carefully navigated the darkened corridors of his home.
 Though his eyes had not yet adjusted, his trained senses prevented him from stumbling amidst the shadows.
-Passing a bathroom, a study, and a guest room, the Human eventually stepped into the main living area.
+Passing a bathroom, a study, and a guest room, he eventually stepped into the main living area.

 Fumbling his hand around the wall, the man flipped the light switch, illuminating the room and connected kitchenette.
-The sudden light stung the still groggy Human’s eyes, prompting him to release a soft grunt.
-Urging his almost naked form forward, the man scratched the dark, messy, shoulder-length hair atop his head.
-The Human stood at an average height, and possess a lean form sculpted by years of physical conditioning.
+The sudden light stung the still-groggy man's eyes, prompting the release a soft grunt.
+Urging his almost naked form forward, the man scratched the dark, shoulder-length hair atop his head.
+The Human stood at an average height, and possessed a lean form sculpted by years of physical conditioning.
 But most remarkable was the scarring that ran up his right arm.
 Etched onto his pale flesh were burns and blackened, cracked skin stretching hand to shoulder.
 A corruption that marred his right side.

 As garish as it appeared, the injury seemed little impediment to the man as he entered the kitchen.
 Running his hands along the clean counter, the Human passed his awakening gaze over each of the well-stocked cabinets around him.
 Eventually, he wrapped his hand around the handle of the conservator.
 The metallic box stood as tall as he and held within a bounty of preserved and chilled foodstuffs.